fractal6/fractal6.go/README.md

     make genall

-Note: Warning, it depends on files located in the separated repository `schema` who contains all the graphql schemas.
+Note: Warning, it depends on files located in the separated repository `fractal6-schema` who contains all the graphql schemas.

 ## Environment variable (deprecated)